Chapter 2

 (2.27)

-The adj rules of (2.27) fall into two different types that depend on the value of the first parameter:
+The adj rules of (2.27) are of two types that depend on the value of the first parameter:

 2.8 Verb words